Who's involved in KiwiSaver

 The Sorted website offers free easy-to-use online tools to help New Zealanders work out if KiwiSaver is right for them.

-The Ministry of Economic Development coordinated the tender process for appointing default KiwiSaver providers.
+The Ministry of Business, Innovation and Employment coordinated the tender process for appointing default KiwiSaver providers.